-Consumers reap the benefits of ongoing grocery price war
+Consumers reap the benefit of ongoing grocery price war

 The latest grocery share figures from Kantar Worldpanel, published today for the 12 weeks ending 11 October 2015, show overall supermarket sales growth up by only 0.8% compared to a year ago.
 Despite a more buoyant overall economy, supermarket revenue growth has not reached above 1% since March 2015.